Fist of Fury II

-Fist of Fury II (精武門續集) is a 1977 Hong Kong explotiation kung fu film directed by Lahardi Iksan and Lee Tso-nam.
+Fist of Fury II (精武門續集) (also fully titled as Fist of Fury Part II: Fistful of the Dragon) is a 1977 Hong Kong exploitation kung fu film directed by Lahardi Iksan and Lee Tso-nam.
 The film stars Bruce Li and Lo Lieh.
 It is the sequel to Bruce Lee’s Fist of Fury (1972), where the lead role of Chen Shan, played by Bruce Li, who goes to Shanghai to mourn his brother's death who was killed at the hands of the Japanese.
 Chen Shan then avenges his brother by killing the Japanese.

 Plot

 After Chen Zhen's execution in Shanghai, the Japanese feared that his death would unite all Chinese kung fu schools against them.
 Fearing this, the Japanese gave orders to the head of the Hong Ku School, Miyamoto (Lo Lieh) to suppress all the Chinese schools including the Ching Wu School.
 Miyamoto sends the Japanese along with their interpreter to the Ching Wu School ordering the leader & students to leave the School.
 When they refuse, the Japanese beat up the students and destroy the school.
 Meanwhile, one Chinese man learns about the destruction of the Ching Wu School when he goes to Shanghai to visit Chen Zhen's grave.
 This Chinese man is the only one who has the guts to fight the Japanese.
 He is known as Chen Shan (Bruce Li) who is the brother of Chen Zhen and he vows to avenge his brother's death and end the terror of the Japanese once and for all.